|This is an unofficial version.

 "responsible minister", in relation to a particular Act, means the minister assigned responsibility for that Act by the Lieutenant Governor in Council. (« ministre responsable »)

-3(1) A regulatory body must ensure that any measure it adopts or maintains respecting the certification of individuals to work in an occupation complies with the obligations of Chapter 7 (Labour Mobility) of the Agreement on Internal Trade.
+A regulatory body must ensure that any measure it adopts or maintains respecting the certification of individuals to work in an occupation complies with the obligations of a domestic trade agreement.

 (a) describe the way in which the regulatory body has failed to comply;